coderefinery/DEPRECATED-git-archaeology/guide.md

 ### How to start

-This is typically the final Git lesson in a workshop.
-It can be useful to emphasize that most of what people need to know to before becoming proficient Git users has already been covered, except that it can be really valuable to be able to search through the history of a project efficiently to find when bugs were introduced.
+This lesson is placed after participants have created commits and branches but before we have discussed collaboration.
+It can be useful to emphasize that it can be really valuable to be able to search through the history of a project efficiently to find when bugs were introduced or when something changed and why.

 ### How to wrap up